akka/akka/akka-docs/rst/java/stream/stream-cookbook.rst

 the speed of the upstream unaffected by the downstream.

 When the upstream is faster, the reducing process of the ``conflate`` starts.
 Our reducer function simply takes the freshest element.
-This cin a simple dropping operation.
+This in a simple dropping operation.

 .. includecode:: ../code/docs/stream/javadsl/cookbook/RecipeSimpleDrop.java#simple-drop